Last Look Disclosure

-1. Does Last Look measure price movements in only one direction or is it applied bilaterally?
+1. Does Last Look measure price movements in only one direction or is it applied symmetrically?

-Last Look’s protections are applied bilaterally, which means that the rejection logic is applied for price movements in either direction.
+Last Look’s protections are applied symmetrically, which means that the rejection logic is applied for price movements in either direction.

 2. Why does Barclays utilise a Last Look functionality?

-No. Last Look settings – including the prescribed time delay and the price tolerance – may vary by client, based on each client’s connection type, trading platform, trading pattern, and other factors.
+No. Last Look settings – including the price tolerance – may vary by client, based on each client’s connection type, trading platform, trading pattern, and other factors.
 Thus, Last Look settings for a single client using multiple connections and trading platforms may differ across those connections and platforms.